 Mother’s Day can accentuate the absence of a loved one, making the pain of their loss all the more acute.
-Whilst it is no doubt hard not to focus on what’s missing, try to bring your mother’s memory to life by doing something she enjoyed, visiting a place she loved to visit or perhaps try cooking one of her recipes and sharing the meal with others who miss her.
-Whatever it is, connecting with the memory of a loved one in a tangible way, keeps their memory alive and helps you to heal.
+Whilst it is no doubt hard not to focus on what’s missing, try to bring your mother’s memory to life by doing something she enjoyed, visiting a place she loved to visit or perhaps trying to cook one of her recipes and sharing the meal with others who miss her.
+Whatever it is, connecting with the memory of a loved one in a tangible way keeps their memory alive and helps you to heal.

 Share your feelings